Exempt Review Process

 • is greater than minimal risk

-• involves collection of identifiable information from subjects
+• involves collection of identifiable information from subjects if recorded in an identifiable manner and sensitive (not low risk if disclosed)

-• involves deception
+• involves non authorized deception

 • involves exercise